Classified documents from Biden's time as VP discovered in private office - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Sara Murray, Annie Grayer, Zachary Cohen and Manu Raju contributed to this report.
+CNN’s Sara Murray, Annie Grayer, Zachary Cohen, Manu Raju and Jack Forrest contributed to this report.